geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 So maybe something based on the silvered package, if you need theikuit contraption.
 Basically just like any other stuff.

 ##### **Geohot** [[00:31:56](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1916)]
-り hitting bigger addresses on the GPU?
+ hitting bigger addresses on the GPU?

 ##### **Geohot** [[00:32:01](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1921)]
 Like you didn't try to hit stuff on the bar?
 No, I don't.